joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 Here are some of the differences between `Map` and JavaScript objects

-- No accidental keys (if you wanted to create a key called `toString` which is a method on a JavaScript object, you could not do it with a regular object, you would need this `Map`)
+- No accidental keys (if you wanted to create a key called `toString` which is a method on a JavaScript object, you could not do it with a regular object, you would need `Map`)
 - key types - with a regular object you can only use strings, but with `Map` you can use, numbers, functions, objects etc.
 - key order - `Map` maintains the order which keys are entered
 - size - easily determined by using the `size` property